matthewjwoodruff/pareto.py/README.md

 * Srinivas, N., and K. Deb.
 1994.
 "Multiobjective optimization using nondominated sorting in genetic algorithms." *Evolutionary Computation* 2 (2): 221-248.

 ### Alternatives
-The sort in [<http://www.moeaframework.org>](moeaframework) is probably faster in most cases, since it is compiled Java rather than interpreted Python.
+The sort from moeaframework (<http://www.moeaframework.org>) is probably faster in most cases, since it is compiled Java rather than interpreted Python.
 It has fewer options.
 YMMV, TANSTAAFL.

 ### Dependencies